Ocoee Dam No. 2: History

 TVA made several improvements to the dam in the 1940s which increased the dam's generating capacity by 15%.
 The dam's basic diversion design was used by TVA in the construction of Ocoee Dam No. 3 several miles upstream in 1942.

+An explosion rocked the Ocoee No. 2 powerhouse in 1949, ripping a massive hole in the side and roof of the brick building.
+A failed governor caused a generator to go uncontrolled and it exploded, injuring several workers.
+The building was repaired and returned to operation in 1951.
 By 1976, Ocoee No. 2's flume had deteriorated, and TVA decided to shut it down.
 To prevent it from being dismantled, several preservationist groups had the dam and flume placed on the National Register of Historic Places in 1979.
-TVA renovated the flume with treated wood, and placed it back in operation in 1983.
+TVA renovated the flume with treated wood and placed it back in operation in 1983.